 5. Evaluate progress.
-You can go as far as testing your employees’ awareness with phishing simulations, but it also helps to simply take into consideration whether the employees are sticking to the basic policies and whether they communicate with the IT team effectively (such as by letting the IT team know about any new “necessary” updates or reporting any unusual occurrences).
+You can go as far as testing your employees’ awareness with phishing simulations.
+Still, it also helps to consider whether the employees are sticking to the basic policies and whether they communicate with the IT team effectively (such as by letting the IT team know about any new “necessary” updates or reporting any unusual occurrences).

 6. Reward your employees.
-If you see that your employees are communicating with IT, they are maintaining digitally safe working habits, and they are willing to learn more and progress in their knowledge of digital security, pick a reward of your choice and offer it to those who’ve earned it.
+Suppose you see that your employees are communicating with IT.
+In that case, they are maintaining digitally safe working habits and willing to learn more and progress in their knowledge of digital security; pick a reward of your choice and offer it to those who’ve earned it.